Skip to content

 Think of your clinical documentation as the evidence that supports your claim.
 Every CPT code you bill must be directly reflected in your session notes.
 If you bill for a specific type of therapy or a certain session length, your notes need to clearly describe what happened and why.
 Insurance companies rely on this documentation to understand the service provided and determine reimbursement.
 Using the right codes is essential, because any mismatch between your notes and your claim can lead to payment delays or denials.
 A strong behavioral health billing strategy always starts with documentation that tells a clear and accurate story.

-Verify Insurance Coverage Before Service
+Verify Insurance Coverage Before the First Session

 Before you even meet with a new patient, it’s crucial to verify their insurance benefits.
 Never assume a patient’s plan covers the services you provide.
 Take the time to contact the insurance company to confirm eligibility, copays, deductibles, and any pre-authorization requirements for the CPT codes you plan to use.
 This simple step prevents future claim rejections and saves your patient from unexpected bills.
 It also helps you discuss financial responsibility with them upfront, building trust and transparency from the very first appointment.
 This is a fundamental part of the provider credentialing and billing process that sets you up for success.

-Document Medical Necessity and Session Length
+Always Document Medical Necessity and Session Length

 Your session notes must clearly establish medical necessity.
 This means explaining why the service was needed by detailing the patient’s diagnosis, symptoms, the interventions you used, and their progress toward treatment goals.
 This narrative justifies the treatment to payers.
 Just as important is documenting the exact session length.
 Since many mental health CPT codes are time-based, you should always record the precise start and end times of each session.
 This simple habit provides clear proof that the service aligns with the code you’ve billed, protecting you during an audit and ensuring your medical billing is precise and defensible.